 University of Dayton is a private, religious school in a suburban setting in Dayton, Ohio.
-University of Dayton was founded in 1850 and now enrolls around 9,374 students a year, including 8,644 undergrads.
-University of Dayton provides on-campus housing for students.
+University of Dayton was founded in 1850 and the school now enrolls around 11,971 students per year, which includes 8,637 undergrad students.
+University of Dayton ensures housing for students.
 The majority of students live on campus, and first year-students are required to live in campus housing.

 Interested in journalism or communications?
 University of Dayton students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 Interested in Greek life?
 University of Dayton has fraternities and sororities.